-7. 8.
-Recognition of leadership positions Recognition of king or queen, principal traditional leader, senior traditional leader, headman or headwoman 5 9.
-Withdrawal of recognition of king or queen, principal traditional leader, senior traditional leader, headman or headwoman 3 10.
-Recognition of senior Khoi-San leader or branch head 11.
-Withdrawal of recognition of senior Khoi-San leader or branch head 4.0 12.
-13. Recognition of regent 10 13.
-14. 15.
-Recognition of acting traditional and Khoi-San leader Recognition of deputy traditional and Khoi-San leader Functions and resources of traditional and Khoi-San leaders Part 3 Traditional and Khoi-San councils 15 16.
-Establishment of kingship or queenship council, principal traditional council or traditional council 17.
-Establishment of traditional sub-council 18.
-Establishment of Khoi-San council 19.
-20. Functions of kingship or queenship council and principal traditional council Functions of traditional council, traditional sub-council, Khoi-San council and branch 20 21.
-Election of members of traditional council, traditional sub-council and Khoi-San council and filling of vacancies 22.
-Administration of kingship or queenship council, principal traditional council, 25 traditional council, Khoi-San council and traditional sub-council 23.
-Support to kingship or queenship council, principal traditional council, traditional council, Khoi-San council and traditional sub-council 24.25.
-Partnerships and agreements Allocation of roles to kingship or queenship council, principal traditional council, traditional council, Khoi-San council, traditional sub-council and traditional and Khoi-San leaders 30 CHAPTER 3 HOUSES OF TRADITIONAL AND KHOI-SAN LEADERS Part 1 35 Houses of traditional and Khoi-San leaders 26.
-Houses of traditional and Khoi-San leaders Part 2 National House of Traditional and Khoi-San Leaders 27.
-Establishment and term of office of National House 40 28.
-Composition of National House 29.
-30. Election and designation of members to National House 31.
-Disqualification for membership of National House Vacation of seats 32.
-Filling of vacancies 45 33.
-Seat and meetings of National House 34.
-Chairperson and deputy chairperson of National House 35.
-Status of members of National House 36.
-37. Duties of National House Administration of National House 50 38.
-Responsibilities of National House 50 39.
-Referral of Bills to National House
+- 7. Recognition of leadership positions - Recognition of king or queen, principal traditional leader, senior traditional leader, headman or headwoman - Withdrawal of recognition of king or queen, principal traditional leader, senior traditional leader, headman or headwoman - 10.
+Recognition of senior Khoi-San leader or branch head - 11.
+Withdrawal of recognition of senior Khoi-San leader or branch head - 12.
+Recognition of regent - 13.
+Recognition of acting traditional and Khoi-San leaders - 14.
+Recognition of deputy traditional and Khoi-San leaders - 15.
+Functions and resources of traditional and Khoi-San leaders

+Traditional and Khoi-San councils

+- Establishment of kingship or queenship council, principal traditional council or traditional council - 17.
+Establishment of traditional sub-council - 18.
+Establishment of Khoi-San council - 19.
+Functions of kingship or queenship council and principal traditional council - Functions of traditional council, traditional sub-council, Khoi-San council and branch - 21.
+Election of members of traditional council, traditional sub-council and Khoi-San council and filling of vacancies - 22.
+Administration of kingship or queenship council, principal traditional council, traditional council, Khoi-San council and traditional sub-council - 23.
+Support to kingship or queenship council, principal traditional council, traditional council, Khoi-San council and traditional sub-council - 24.
+Partnerships and agreements - Allocation of roles to kingship or queenship council, principal traditional council, traditional council, Khoi-San council, traditional sub-council and traditional and Khoi-San leaders

+26. Houses of traditional and Khoi-San leaders

+National House of Traditional and Khoi-San Leaders

+- 27. Establishment and term of office of National House

+- 28. Composition of National House

+- 29. Election and designation of members to National House

+- 30. Disqualification for membership of National House

+- 31. Vacation of seats

+- 32. Filling of vacancies

+- 33. Seat and meetings of National House

+- 34. Chairperson and deputy chairperson of National House

+- 35. Status of members of National House

+- 36. Duties of National House

+- 37. Administration of National House

-40. 41.
-42. 43.
-44. 45.
-46. 47.
-48. Relationship between National House and kings and queens Relationship between National House and provincial houses Support to National House Annual report of National House Privileges and immunities of members of National House Remuneration and benefits of members of National House Rules, orders and committees of National House Dissolution of National House Oath or affirmation by members of National House 5
+- 38. Responsibilities of National House - 39.
+Referral of Bills to National House - 40.
+Relationship between National House and kings and queens - 41.
+Relationship between National House and provincial houses - 42.
+Support to National House - 43.
+Annual report of National House - 44.
+Privileges and immunities of members of National House - 45.
+Remuneration and benefits of members of National House - 46.
+Rules, orders and committees of National House - 47.
+Dissolution of National House - 48.
+Oath or affirmation by members of National House

-Part 3 10

 Provincial and local houses of traditional and Khoi-San leaders

-49. 50.
-Provincial houses of traditional and Khoi-San leaders Local houses of traditional and Khoi-San leaders
+- 49. Provincial houses of traditional and Khoi-San leaders - 50.
+Local houses of traditional and Khoi-San leaders

-CHAPTER 4

-COMMISSION AND ADVISORY COMMITTEE 15

-Part 1

-Commission on Traditional Leadership Disputes and Claims
+COMMISSION ON KHOI-SAN MATTERS

+- 51. Establishment of Commission

+- 52. Appointment of members of Commission

+- 53. Vacancies

-51. 52.
-53. 54.
-55. 56.
-Establishment of Commission Appointment of members of Commission Vacancies Conditions of appointment of members of Commission Support to and reports by Commission Functions of Commission Recommendations of Commission 20
+- 54. Conditions of appointment of members of Commission

-58. Provincial committees of Commission 25

-Part 2

-Advisory Committee on Khoi-San Matters

-59. 60.
-61. 62.
-63. 64.
-Establishment of Advisory Committee Appointment of members of Advisory Committee Vacancies Conditions of appointment of members of Advisory Committee Support to and reports by Advisory Committee Application for recognition of Khoi-San communities, branches, senior 30
+- 55. Support to and reports by Commission

-65. 66.
-Khoi-San leaders and branch heads Functions of Advisory Committee Recommendations and decisions 35
+- 56. Application for recognition of Khoi-San communities, branches, senior Khoi-San leaders and branch heads

-CHAPTER 5
+- 57. Functions of Commission

+- 58. Recommendations and decisions

 GENERAL PROVISIONS

+- 59. Disputes

+- 60. Regulations

-67. 68.
-69. 70.
-71. Regulations Delegation of powers and duties by Premier Monitoring Transitional arrangements Amendment of legislation Repeal of legislation and savings 40
+- 61. Delegation of powers and duties by Premier

+- 62. Monitoring

+- 63. Transitional arrangements

+- 64. Amendment of legislation

+- 65. Repeal of legislation and savings

-73. Short title and commencement 45
+- 66. Short title and commencement

-Code of conduct
+Code of conduct for members of houses and councils